sapols/Methods-Team-Project/README.md

 - Unforeseen complexities of game API
 -	Limited in-person team communication

-•	Mitigation strategy for dealing with the risk
+•	Mitigation strategy for dealing with the risks:
 -	Setting small goals so that even on busy weeks team members can make some progress
 -	Communicating so that we can get used to each other’s coding styles and keep each other accountable
 -	Also communication helps keep ideas in line with one another